 Noteworthy achievement is required in at least two of the above numbered categories, one of which must be teaching/instruction, but is not required in all categories.
-Noteworthy achievement as referenced in BOR Policy 8.3.7.3 is reflective of a 4 or 5 on the common Likert Scale.
 A written recommendation should be submitted by the head of the department concerned setting forth the reasons for promotion.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be promoted.

 Evaluation of Promotion portfolios will utilize the common Likert scale and be documented using the Common Likert Form.